-GERMANTOWN, Md. — January 29, 2019 — The HealthWell Foundation®, an independent non-profit that provides a financial lifeline for inadequately insured Americans, has opened a new fund to provide copayment and premium assistance to Medicare patients living with nontuberculous mycobacterium (NTM).
-Through the new fund, HealthWell will provide up to $2,000 in financial assistance for a 12-month grant to eligible patients who have annual household incomes up to 400 percent of the federal poverty level.
+GERMANTOWN, Md. — April 23, 2019 — The HealthWell Foundation, an independent non-profit that provides a financial lifeline for inadequately insured Americans, has launched a new fund to provide copayment and premium assistance to patients living with amyloidosis.
+Through the fund, HealthWell will provide up to $8,000 in financial assistance for a 12-month grant to eligible patients who have annual household incomes up to 500 percent of the federal poverty level.

 About the HealthWell Foundation

 A nationally recognized, independent non-profit organization founded in 2003, the HealthWell Foundation has served as a safety net across over 65 disease areas for more than 405,000 underinsured patients by providing approximately $1.25 billion in grant support to access life-changing medical treatments they otherwise would not be able to afford.
 HealthWell provides financial assistance to adults and children facing medical hardship resulting from gaps in their insurance that cause out-of-pocket medical expenses to escalate rapidly.
 HealthWell assists with the treatment-related cost-sharing obligations of these patients.
 HealthWell ranked #41 on the 2018 Forbes list of the 100 Largest U.S. Charities and was recognized for its 100% fundraising efficiency.
 For more information, visit www.HealthWellFoundation.org.

 About the Amyloidosis Foundation

 The Amyloidosis Foundation is a non-profit organization whose purpose is to support research for all types of systemic amyloidosis, support patients and their families with accurate information, help them find knowledgeable physicians, in addition to raising awareness of the disease amongst the medical community.